Student Health Insurance FAQs

 Insurance company • ID card • Preferred Providers • Co-pay • Who to contact • Where to go • Pharmacies and Prescriptions • Physicals • Dental /Vision

 What insurance company handles the Student Health Insurance plan for Dickinson College?

-- United Healthcare is the insurance company for the 2014-2015 school year.
+- United Healthcare is the insurance company's name.